 This is not a hint, let me repeat, this is not a hint!
 I am not pregnant or trying to get pregnant.
 Two kiddos is perfect for this Mama.
-With that out of the way, finding out the sex of your baby is exciting and throwing a gender reveal party is the perfect way to celebrate!
+With that out of the way, finding out the sex of your baby is exciting and throwing a gender reveal party is the perfect way to celebrate with friends and family.

-I updated the collection of 25 clever gender reveal ideas to ensure that all the crafty goodness is in one place.
-If you’re on the baby train, congrats!
+I updated the collection of 25 cute gender reveal ideas to ensure that all the crafty goodness is in one place.
+If you’re a mom-to-be, congrats!
 If you haven’t told anyone the news yet, check out this post with 25 ways to announce your pregnancy on social media.

 What to do at a gender reveal party?

-The main event at a gender reveal party is the big reveal!
-There are so many fun ways to share the news from confetti to silly string to volcanos!
+The main event at a gender reveal party is the big reveal of the baby’s sex!
+There are so many fun ways to share the news from confetti cannons to silly string to volcanos!
 You can use most of these ideas whether you host 4 people or 20 people.

 Gender Reveal Ideas